ChiragLakhanpal/Final-Project-Group-3/Yashwant-Bhaidkar-individual-project/Code/README.md

 6)Keep the predict.py in the same directory and pass the image path in predict funtion.

-7) Execute python3 predict.py to get the final results(image 'predict.jpg' will get saved with the detected object output)
+7)Execute python3 predict.py to get the final results(image 'predict.jpg' will get saved with the detected object output)